storageos/storageos.github.io/README_HUB_PLUGIN.md

 - `DFS_PORT`: Port for DirectFS to listen on.
 Defaults to `17100`.
 - `LOG_LEVEL`: One of `debug`, `info`, `warning` or `error`.
 Defaults to `info`.
 - `LOG_FORMAT`: Logging output format, one of `text` or `json`.
 Defaults to `json`.
+- `DISABLE_TELEMETRY`: To disable anonymous usage reporting across the cluster, set to `true`.
+Defaults to `false`.
+To help improve the product, data such as API usage and StorageOS configuration information is collected.